 Most dark brown sugar contains molasses which gives it a distinctive flavor.

-It’s made from different climates and times of the year, depending on where it comes from.
+It’s made in different climates and at times of the year, depending on where it comes from.

 Why Is Brown Sugar Better In Coffee – My Personal Thought